Cardolite Corporation

 Phenalkamine Curing Agents

-The Mannich reaction of cardanol, formaldehyde, and certain amines is called a phenalkamine.
-Phenalkamines share some similar advantages to other Mannich base curing agents, such as: extremely fast cure, low temperature cure (even below 0°C), good chemical resistance, good surface appearance, good moisture tolerance, and non-blushing properties.
+Phenalkamines are biobased, CNSL derived Mannich-type epoxy curing agents.
+These epoxy hardeners share some similar advantages to other petroleum-based Mannich base curing agents, such as: extremely fast cure, low temperature cure (even below 0°C), good chemical resistance, good surface appearance, good moisture tolerance, and non-blushing properties.
 However, due to the long aliphatic side chain of cardanol, phenalkamines also have very good pot life, good flexibility, surface tolerance, and excellent water and salt water resistance.
 Many Cardolite phenalkamines are also approved for use in food contact and potable water coatings.

 phenalkamines diagram - mannich reaction